Home » Driving your new baby home from hospital

 written by |

-What you need to know about driving your new baby home from hospital and how to maximise safety within.
+What you need to know about driving your new baby home from hospital and how to maximise safety within the car.
 A collaborative post with me, midwife Beth and Graco.

 How do I know if my baby’s car seat straps are too loose or tight?